 Finding the optimal balance between flexibility and control is a challenging task for many companies.
 In order to find this balance, various strategies can be implemented that take into account both the needs of the employees and the company's objectives.

-- Flexible working models: Through the Implementation flexible working time models, employees can better adapt their time management to their individual needs.
-This leads to greater satisfaction and motivation, while at the same time ensuring that all team members are working towards common goals.
+- Flexible working models: Through the Implementation By implementing flexible working time models, employees can better adapt their time management to their individual needs.
+This leads to greater satisfaction and motivation, while ensuring that all team members are working towards common goals.

 - Regular training courses: To ensure that employees can operate successfully in dynamic situations, continuous further training measures are essential.
 These should include both technical skills and soft skills that are necessary for effective Project management and Resource management are necessary.